iec4b/felix/README.md

 large quantities of files and their attendant metadata must be managed.
-For example, if the digitization process yields sidecar metadata xml files in a standard format, a script can be written to transfer information from those individual files to data_warehouse.csv file.
+For example, if the digitization process yields sidecar metadata xml files in a standard format, a script can be written to transfer information from those individual files to the data_warehouse.csv file.
 Note that as it is currently configured, **felix** only draws on some of the csv columns (durationMinutes, durationSeconds, filesizeKB, ProcessingNotes, and FolderPath).
 Like everything in this repository, the data_warehouse.csv file